insiyab/Colorful-Specs/README.md

 I used [Accessible Colors](https://accessible-colors.com) to develop to the best of my ability an AAA compliant design for each of these themes.

 Note that the screen may flicker when changing pages.
-This is because the extension needs to retrieve the user's currently set theme, momentarily revealing the original HTML page.
+This is because Colorful Specs takes a moment to retrieve the user's currently set theme and clear all other CSS styling from the page.

 ### Websites

 This extension is active on the following domains:
 * `web.cs.ucla.edu/classes/*`
 * `lasr.cs.ucla.edu/classes/*`
-* `isi.deterlab.net/file`
+* `isi.deterlab.net/file*`
 * `yellowstone.cs.ucla.edu/cs143/*`
 * `web.cs.ucla.edu/~ravi/CS134*/assignment*`